Phishing is a type of cyberattack in which cybercriminals use deceptive tactics to trick individuals into divulging sensitive information.

 • Suspicious links or attachments: If you received an unexpected message asking you to open an unknown attachment, never do so unless you’re fully certain the sender is a legitimate contact.

-• Too good to be true offers: If you’re being contacted about what appears to be a once-in-a-lifetime deal, it’s probably fake.
+• Too-good-to-be-true offers: If you’re contacted about what appears to be a once-in-a-lifetime deal, it’s probably fake.

 The next best line of defense against all types of phishing attacks and cyberattacks in general is to make sure you’re equipped with a reliable antivirus.
 At the very least, take advantage of free antivirus software to better protect yourself from online criminals and keep your personal data secure.